 If you aren’t already following us, be sure to add us to your social network through RSS feed, Twitter, Facebook.
-And, feel free to drop us a line if you want to learn more about us or how you can help!
+And, feel free to drop us a line through our contact form if you want to learn more about us or how you can help!